DIAGNijmegen/website-content/content/pages/projects/aipc.md

 type: general
 picture: projects/AIPC_Project.jpg
 template: project-single
-people: Anoeska Schipper, Ron Kusters, Steeft Kurstjens, Matthieu Rutten, Bram van Ginneken
+people: Anoeska Schipper, Ron Kusters, Steef Kurstjens, Matthieu Rutten, Bram van Ginneken
 description: This project focuses on the development and implementation of an AI-based diagnostic tool to assist GP’s in their interpretation of diagnostic data and clinical characteristics.

 ## Clinical problem